walterfreeman/ast101/staff-manual.md

 ### Group Work

-On the first day of class, have the students sort themselves into groups of three (with one or two groups of two).
+On the first day of lab, have the students sort themselves into groups of three (with one or two groups of two).
 You may do this in any way you want.
 As a general rule, it is best if the number of women/nonbinary people in a group is 0, 2, or 3; it is not a good idea to have a group of one woman and two men.